dubeyl/Bike_affluence_prediction/Visualisations/README.md

-Here you can find the plots that were generated using the scripts and the final report explaining the project in details.
+Here you can find:
+- the plots that were generated using the scripts
+- some other outputs
+- the final report explaining the project in details